aws/amazon-vpc-cni-k8s/README.md

 Specifies the cluster name to tag allocated ENIs with.
 See the "Cluster Name tag" section below.

+---

+`ENABLE_POD_ENI` (Since v1.7.0)

+Type: Boolean as a String

+Default: `false`

+To enable security groups for pods you need to have at least an EKS 1.17 eks.3 cluster.
+Setting `ENABLE_POD_ENI` to `true` will add the `vpc.amazonaws.com/has-trunk-attached` label to the node, signifying that the feature is enabled.

 ### ENI tags related to Allocation

 This plugin interacts with the following tags on ENIs: